robotology/yarp/doc/yarp_logging.md

 The `[FATAL]` level, in some cases, can be very dangerous, since it will abort the execution.

-Developers often leave lots of debugging lines commented out in their code These lines, after a while, tend to become useless, since they are not updated when the code is changed, variables renamed or removed, and they just clutter up the code.
+Developers often leave lots of debugging lines commented out in their code.
+These lines, after a while, tend to become useless, since they are not updated when the code is changed, variables renamed or removed, and they just clutter up the code.